Aaron Judge Preview, Player Props: Yankees vs. Royals

 Royals Pitching Rankings

-- The Royals are sending Cruz (0-0) out for his fourth start of the season.
-He is 0-0 with a 5.40 ERA and 14 strikeouts through 11 2/3 innings pitched.

-- His most recent appearance came in relief on Thursday when the right-hander threw two innings against the Detroit Tigers, surrendering two earned runs without allowing a hit.
+- In his most recent time out on Tuesday, the righty went five scoreless innings against the Detroit Tigers while surrendering one hit.

-- In nine games this season, the 24-year-old has a 5.40 ERA and 10.8 strikeouts per nine innings, while giving up a batting average of .217 to opposing hitters.
+- The 39-year-old has amassed a 4.92 ERA and 6.2 strikeouts per nine innings in 29 games this season, while allowing a batting average of .281 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.